training4developers/ng2-widgets-app/config/README.md

 - **/config/helpers.js** - Used to resolve folder paths for the Webpack configuration files.
 - **/config/webpack.common.js** - Common Webpack settings which can be imported into various environment specific Webpack configuration files.
 - **/config/webpack.dev.js** - Webpack configuration for development.
+- **/config/bs-config.js** - BrowserSync configuration for development.

 There is no production, staging or other environment configuration file for Webpack at the moment (except for testing but it does not use the common Webpack configuration file).
 Examples of production file can be found at Angular.io.

 ### Process Flow

 To develop the application, the project is opened in an editor such as Visual Studio Code or Atom.
-From a terminal, the command **npm run webpack** is executed.
-Webpack fires up and produces an output of the web application to the **dist/www** folder which is then available to the web server for deliver to a web browser.
+From a terminal, run the command **npm start** is executed.
+As part of the stating the application, Webpack fires up and produces an output of the web application to the **dist** folder which is then available to the web server for deliver to a web browser.
 Webpack then enters watch mode, and watches for changes to the files, so that new bundles can be produced when file changes are saved.
 The advantage to this approach is that each developer can use the editor of their choice even if its not TypeScript friendly.
 Webpack runs by running the many application files through a pre-processor called a loader to ultimately produce ES5 JavaScript CommonJS modules which are then bundled together.

 TypeScript files (ending in .ts) are processed by the TypeScript loader to produce ES5 compliant JavaScript code.
 HTML files are processed by the HTML loader.
 SASS files are processed by the SASS loader to produce CSS.
 All of the HTML, CSS, and JavaScript are all combined into JavaScript bundle files.